imclab/krr/readme.md

 krr!
 ====

-krr! is a small rss client mostly working with backbone and node.
+krr! is a small rss client mostly working with backbone and node (node 0.8 at least).

 Are you: